mspillman/gallop/README.md

 9. Atom index for angle
 10. Atom index for torsion
 11. Debye-Waller factor for atom
+12. Occupancy of atom

 \* refinement of bond lengths and angles in GALLOP is not yet supported

-Columns 12-17 are not currently needed for GALLOP
+Columns 13-17 are not currently needed for GALLOP

-12. Occupancy of atom
 13. Atom index in file used to generate Z-matrix
 14. to 17.
 Atom labels in file used to generate Z-matrix.
 14 = current atom, 15-17 linked to indices in columns 8-10.
 ```